RenoKomarek/swarc-material/arc42/final.md

 - Organizational concept

-    The backup-server runs at reduced speed during maintenance of the main-servers to enusure stability
+    The backup-server runs at reduced speed/capacity during maintenance of the main-servers to enusure stability

 - Security concept